AmirDonyadide/nl2map-generalization/README.md

 ## Abstract

-Cartographic map generalisation enables spatial data to be adapted to different visualisation scales and purposes.
-Classical generalisation algorithms such as selection, simplification, aggregation, and displacement have been extensively developed and refined over decades.
-However, their practical application requires expert knowledge for selecting the appropriate operator and tuning its parameters.
+Cartographic map generalisation enables spatial data to be adapted to different visualisation scales and purposes; however, the effective use of many generalisation algorithms requires expert knowledge, particularly for operator selection and parameter tuning, making the process difficult and unintuitive for non-expert users.

-This project proposes a hybrid machine learning workflow that infers generalisation operators and parameter values from natural-language user prompts combined with input map data.
-Instead of replacing deterministic geometric algorithms, the system predicts structured decision variables (operator + parameter) which are subsequently executed using established cartographic methods.

-The approach combines interpretability, reproducibility, and the robustness of classical generalisation with the flexibility of multimodal learning.
+This thesis proposes a supervised machine learning workflow that links natural-language user prompts to established geometric generalisation algorithms.
+Rather than replacing established methods, the approach combines their interpretability and robustness with the flexibility of multimodal learning.

+A dedicated dataset is constructed through a controlled user study in which participants describe, in natural language, how pairs of input and generalised building maps are related.
+Each sample is annotated with a generalisation operator and its parameter value, enabling supervised learning for both operator classification and parameter regression.

+The multimodal input combines semantic embeddings of user prompts with handcrafted geometric descriptors extracted from map tiles.
+Different embedding strategies are evaluated, and a multi-layer perceptron(MLP) architecture is employed to predict operator type and parameter magnitude.
+Experiments compare prompt-only, geometry-only, and multimodal configurations.

+Results indicate that operator selection can be reliably inferred from natural-language prompts, while accurate parameter estimation benefits from incorporating geometric context.
+A prototype web application further demonstrates the integration of the proposed models into an interactive, prompt-driven generalisation workflow for non-expert users.

 ---